Andalusi Romance: The Kharjas

-The discovery in the late 1940s of the Kharjas, refrains in Romance in muwashshah poetry in Arabic and Hebrew, illuminated some morphological and syntactic features of Andalusi Romance, including sentence rhythms and phrasal patterns.
+Samuel Miklos Stern's rediscovery in the late 1940s of Romance present in some of the kharjas, the final verses in muwashshah poetry otherwise written in Arabic and Hebrew, illuminated some morphological and syntactic features of Andalusi Romance, including sentence rhythms and phrasal patterns.

 Influences

-Other than the obvious Arabic influence, and remnants of a pre-Roman substratum, early Mozarabic may also have been affected by African Romance, carried over to the Iberian Peninsula by the Berbers who made up most of the Islamic army that conquered it and remained prominent in the Andalusi administration and army for centuries to come.
+Other than the obvious Arabic influence, and remnants of a pre-Roman substratum, early Mozarabic may also have been affected by African Romance, which would have been carried over to the Iberian Peninsula by the Berbers who made up most of the Islamic army that conquered it and remained prominent in the Andalusi administration and army for centuries to come.
 The possible interaction between these two Romance varieties has yet to be investigated.

-Language use

-Mozarabic was spoken by Mozarabs (Christians living as dhimmis), Muladis (natives converted to Islam), Jews, and possibly some of the ruling Arabs and Berbers.
-The cultural and literary language of the Mozarabs was at first Latin, but as time passed, it came to rather be Arabic, even among Christians.

-Due to the continual emigration of Mozarabs to the Christian kingdoms of the north, Arabic toponyms are found even in places where Arab rule was ephemeral.

-Mozarabic had a significant impact on the formation of Spanish, especially Andalusian Spanish, and served as a vehicle for the transmission of numerous Andalusi Arabic terms into both.

 Scripts

-Because Mozarabic was not a language of higher culture, such as Latin or Arabic, it had no standard writing-system.
+Because Mozarabic was not a language of higher culture, such as Latin or Arabic, it had no standard writing system.
 Numerous Latin documents written by early Mozarabs are, however, extant.

 The bulk of surviving material in Mozarabic is found in the choruses (or kharjas) of Andalusi lyrical compositions known as muwashshahs, which were otherwise written in Arabic.
 The script used to write the Mozarabic kharjas was invariably Arabic or Hebrew, less often the latter.
 This poses numerous problems for modern scholars attempting to interpret the underlying Mozarabic.
 Namely: